seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **The command is part of the channel.** A host answers a client and not only a URL (map inv.
 52), and every row was measured in one form: `curl -sS -L -m 20` on the row's request.
-Flags that change nothing on the wire — `-o`, `-D`, `-w` — are free; a user-agent, a header, a proxy, a cookie or a retry makes a different client, and a read through any other client or tool is a lane nobody measured, so its answer establishes nothing and its silence proves nothing. **One request per channel per read, and a refusal in that form is a refusal** (§6): it counts toward the host's next-attempt date below, and no second client is tried.
+Flags that change nothing on the wire — `-o`, `-D`, `-w` — are free; a user-agent, a header, a proxy, a cookie or a retry makes a different client, and a read through any other client or tool is a lane nobody measured: it refreshes no lane and its silence proves nothing, and a document it returns is judged by its publisher like any discovery hit (§6). **One request per channel per read, and a refusal in that form is a refusal** (§6): it counts toward the host's next-attempt date below, and no second client is tried.

 **A lane is recorded where it LANDS.** `host` is the host that served the records — curl's